University of North Florida Celebrates Constitution Day

 Civil Liberties in the November Election

-Samir Gupte, a local American Civil Liberties Union representative, will unpack the myriad of initiatives on the November ballot that have the potential to impact civil liberties.
+Samir Gupte, a local American Civil Liberties Union representative, unpacked the myriad of initiatives that were on the November ballot that had the potential to impact civil liberties.

 Wednesday, September 19, 2018